Date: July 28, 1834

 While working in the mission, he met and married Sarah Stanford, whose father was a Baptist minister.
 Elijah left the Presbyterian Church and joined Sarah’s Baptist congregation.
 When Sarah began attending prayer meetings led by Francis Folger, who taught “retrenchement”—an ultra-evangelical movement prohibiting luxury in diet, clothing, and home furnishings—Elijah followed her there too.
 They became deeply involved in the Retrenchment Society, which met at the home of Francis Folger’s brother and sister-in-law, Benjamin and Ann Folger.
 Elijah and Sarah began living on bread and water and fasting for long periods.
 While Elijah’s business was still prosperous, their home was almost completely devoid of furnishings.

-On June 20, 1830, while Elijah was riding an omnibus, God told him:
+On June 20, 1830, while Elijah was riding an omnibus, Jesus told him:

 “Thou art Elijah the Tishbite—gather unto me all the members of Israel at the foot of Mount Carmel.”

 Sarah was diagnosed with consumption, that spring, brought on by exhaustion and malnutrition.
 She died shortly after God had spoken to Elijah.
 More than 200 people came to Ann’s funeral where Elijah preached and prayed, believing he could bring her back to life.
 He repeated over and over a passage from the book of James,

 This went on for over an hour, before another minister in the crowd, possibly Sarah’s father, stepped up and put a stop to it.